FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/promo/README-moddrop.md

 My other mods:

+* ![[icon]](https://kdau.gitlab.io/PortableTV/icon.png) [Portable TV](https://www.moddrop.com/stardew-valley/mods/761325-portable-tv) ([source](https://gitlab.com/kdau/portabletv)) to watch these channels on the go:
+  *It's little!
+It's lovely!
+It shows Livin' Off The Land!
+The Portable TV is a craftable item carried in your inventory that lets you watch TV channels (standard and custom) from anywhere in Stardew Valley.*
 * ![[icon]](https://kdau.gitlab.io/ScryingOrb/icon.png) [Scrying Orb](https://www.moddrop.com/stardew-valley/mods/756553-scrying-orb) ([source](https://gitlab.com/kdau/predictivemods/-/blob/master/ScryingOrb)) for mystical, forward-looking predictions:
   *Craft a Scrying Orb with a recipe from Welwick and you too can peer into the future.
 Make an offering to the spirits to scry mining conditions, geode contents, rare events or garbage loot.*